 In response to the limited accessibility of free advice for immigration and asylum matters in South West England, Emma’s doctoral research explored the experiences of people seeking advice in the region and opportunities to improve provision.
-Emma is interested in addressing structural and systemic forms of injustice, particularly in relation to border control and the immigration system, legal aid and the policy decisions and practices that work to exclude and marginalise particular groups.
+Emma is interested in addressing structural and systemic forms of injustice, particularly in relation to border control and the immigration system, legal aid and the policy decisions and practices that often exclude and marginalise particular groups of people.

 As part of her doctoral studies, Emma helped to set up the Exceptional Case Funding Clinic for legal aid applications as part of the Community Law Clinic at the University of Exeter.
 More recently, Emma has been working with others to establish a Policy Clinic within the Law School, which aims to provide students to conduct research with external organisations.
 Emma has previously worked for regional and national charities and is interested in developing collaborative ways of working both within and beyond academic settings.

 Emma teaches on the Law LLB programme and is Deputy Senior Tutor (PGT).

 Term 1 office hours: 9:00-11:00 Tuesdays, please email for an appointment.

 I have two key areas of research interest:

 In particular, experiences of immigration systems and how communities respond to these.
 From my experience of working in the voluntary sector I am interested in activist approaches to challenging the injustices produced by immigration control.